Updated: Apr 8

-Today I am going to share with you the 5 different ways that you can practice mindfulness to help improve your fibromyalgia.
-When I was at the lowest point in my journey with fibromyalgia mindfulness became my go-to “prescription” that helped me achieve fibromyalgia relief.
+Today I am going to share with you the 5 different ways that you can practice mindfulness to help improve your overall health and wellness.
+Mindfulness can improve mental health conditions, chronic inflammation and so many other chronic health conditions.
+When I was at the lowest point in my journey with fibromyalgia mindfulness became my go-to “prescription” that helped me achieve fibromyalgia relief and optimal health and wellness.

 At my low, my goals for the day included making it out of bed, brushing my teeth, and getting dressed.
 If I accomplished that it felt like a sigh of relief.
 As time went on I realized I was getting nowhere fast.
 I had bigger goals and dreams and the life I had loved was slipping away from me.
 I felt hopeless, lonely, my family was losing their patience with me, and I felt like such a disappointment to everyone around me.